JohanLi1990/Learning_Notes/TulingNotes.md

   - maximumPoolSize: (Maixum spike input - workQueueSize) * (unit time to process a task)
   - keepAliveTime: no real recommendations.
 - **ThreadPool** Operations under the hood:
+  - use core threads first -> enqueue the runnable -> queue is full, then grow the poolSize to maximumPoolSize -> still have new runnable tasks?
+DiscardPolicy.
   - corePools -> workQueue -> maximumPoolSize -> DiscardPolicy
   - use `ctl` 3MSB for Threadpool State, 29 bit for worker count (500million)
   - 5 different states: RUNNING (-1 << 29), SHUTDOWN(0), STOP(1), TIDYING(2), TERMINATED(3)